hansaya/EspUniversalRelay/README.md

 * Wide input voltage range
 * Super capacitor to harvest energy from a garage door switch.
 * Carbon and temperature sensor

+#TODO
+* Add a 5v and 3v out pins
+* Add GND pins for the inputs